rosyberti/website/python-course/how-to-install-anaconda.md

 A distribution contains various Python libraries (which are chunks of code that help you build applications).
 A distribution ensures that these libraries work well together.

-Said differently, some of the more complex libraries that we’ll be using in this course hav certain dependencies.
+Said differently, some of the more complex libraries that we’ll be using in this course have certain dependencies.
 Anaconda makes sure they work well together!

 Anaconda also comes with the Jupyter Notebook application installed, which is the environment that we will be using to run and test our code.

 ## A Word For Experienced Developers

-Before we dig in, it’s worth noting that you do not necessarily _need_to use Anaconda to benefit from this course.
+Before we dig in, it’s worth noting that you do not necessarily _need_ to use Anaconda to benefit from this course.
 If you’re an experienced Python user and want to skip using both Anaconda and the Jupyter Notebook, please feel free to use a different environment of your choice (like VS Code or vim).
 If you want to use the Jupyter Notebook but NOT Anaconda, you can install the Jupyter Notebook application using the following command:

 `pip install jupyter`